SamihaNanjiba/typescript-exercises-and-tests/README.md

 ### Tests
 This repository is setup with `Jest`, but feel free to remove it and use your own prefered framework, e.g. `Mocha` for writing unit tests.

+## Contributing
+If you'd like to contribute to this repository, via fixing any errors, bugs, updating the exercise problems and their sample test cases, please fork the project, create a new branch for your update or bug fix, and submit a pull request.
+Contributions are welcome!